 ACCESS COVERS ALL SCHOOLS

-When schools provide wide access to many different classes, students receive a full learning experience, are more likely to graduate, and are better prepared for higher education, employment and their roles and responsibilities as adults later in life.
+When schools provide wide access to the full breadth of the curriculum, students receive a more complete learning experience, are more likely to graduate, and are better prepared for higher education, employment and their roles and responsibilities as adults later in life.

-Some ways schools can measure course access include assessing:
+Some ways schools and districts can measure course access include:

-- The number of students enrolled in a broad course of study that includes core subject areas
+- The number of students who have access to and are enrolled in a broad course of study that includes core subject areas

 Download and share our flier on Course Access.